Saint-Point, a romantic castle in Burgundy

 Saint-Point, castle inhabited from the 12th to the 15th century was bought by the chevalier de Pratz, Alphonse de Lamartine’s father, while it was in state of abandon in 1801.
 It became the poet’s family home.

-Alphonse de Lamartine inherited the castle in advance at the occasion of his marriage with an English aristocrat, Marry-Ann Birch and began to restore it in the Anglo-Saxon gothic style that he discovered during a trip to England.
+Alphonse de Lamartine inherited the castle in advance at the occasion of his marriage with an English aristocrat, Marry-Ann Birch.

 The castle’s neogothic façade, Lamartine’s study and bedroom, listed as Monuments historiques (important sites of cultural heritage in France), have been preserved as they were when the poet passed away.

 Marianne de Lamartine

 English aristocrat and artist, Mary-Ann Birch, married Alphonse de Lamartine in 1820.

 She would live with him in the castle of Saint-Point where the pictures she painted are conserved as well as her personal items, evoking her taste and talent.

 Visit of the castle

 A visit at the castle of Saint-Point includes a tour of the kitchen, the 18th century dining room, Alphonse de Lamartine’s bedroom and study, his particular secretary’s office as well as the Lamartine museum.

 Situated in the ground floor’s main room, it gathers personal items and memorabilia, preserved by his niece, Valentine de Cessiat.